anvaka/greview/README.md

 [![demo](https://i.imgur.com/a3Gjzgp.png)](https://anvaka.github.io/greview/hands-on-ml/1/)

-Note: You support my work when you buy these books from Amazon after visiting my website.
-(Links to Amazon from these explorations are affiliate links)

 To learn more how these visualizations were made, [read here](https://github.com/anvaka/greview/blob/master/HOW.md)

+*Note: You support my work when you buy these books from Amazon after visiting my website.
+Links to Amazon from these explorations are affiliate links.
+Thank you!*

 # Hands-on Machine Learning